Here is who the bookies think will finish top male on Love Island 2023

 A host of new singletons entered the villa on Monday 16 January, with the original coupling causing drama with Kai paired up three times in the opening episode!

-It feels like only five minutes ago Ekin-Su and Davide were walking out hand in hand as the latest winners of popular reality television show Love Island – but which boy will finish top of the class this year winter?
+It feels like only five minutes ago Ekin-Su and Davide were walking out hand in hand as the latest winners of popular reality television show Love Island – but which boy will finish top of the class this year’s winter series?

 Here are the latest odds for top male in Love Island Winter 2023*.